ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 An unsigned integer can address twice as many container elements as an equally-sized signed integer can [(33)](https://stackoverflow.com/questions/10040884/signed-vs-unsigned-integers-for-lengths-counts), [(44)](https://www.nayuki.io/page/unsigned-int-considered-harmful-for-java), [(47)](https://blog.libtorrent.org/2016/05/unsigned-integers/).
 If you don't need a sign then don't spend a bit on it.
-When no negative numbers are required, unsigned integers are well-suited for networking and systems with little memory, because unsigned integers can store more positive numbers without taking up extra memory.
+When no negative numbers are required, unsigned integers are well-suited for networking (I have a source for this, but forgot to add it h ere.) and systems with little memory, because unsigned integers can store more positive numbers without taking up extra memory.
 The extra range may be important when the index type is small [(13)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1428r0.pdf), [(18)](https://softwareengineering.stackexchange.com/questions/338088/size-t-or-int-for-dimensions-index-etc), such as 16 or possibly even 32-bit in some cases.
 On 32-bit machines we don't want to be limited to 2 GiB `std::byte` buffers since we have up to 4 GiB of address space.
 This is not a problem for element types larger than a single byte since by then even a signed integer is able to address all of memory due to the size multiplication.